241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/0101_GeneratingPrompt.md

     ```

 * Another option: You can easily use the prompt from a file and ask Copilot directly:
-  * Download this [prompt.txt](https://github.com/241/ghcopilotdemo/blob/main/prompts/prompt.txt) file and open from your Visual Studio Code.
+  * Download this [advanced_prompt.txt](https://github.com/241/ghcopilotdemo/blob/main/docs/Prompts/advanced_prompt.txt) file and open from your Visual Studio Code.
   * First chat with Copilot:

     ```
-    I need your help about SQL queries about my sample database, but I want to use the information in the #file:prompt.txt when answering.
+    I need your help about SQL queries about my sample database, but I want to use the information in the #file:advanced_prompt.txt when answering.
 Which tables can I ask you about?
     ```

   * Then, ask your questions: